eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiar with the principles and parameter tuning of internal database optimizers preferred
 	- Solid knowledge of computer networking and systems preferred
 	- Broad knowledge of underlying storage technologies and principles preferred
++ Founding AI Engineer, Backend
+	- Location: San Francisco
+	- Type: Full time
+	- Department: Engineering
+	- Help us build the future of AI!
+	- Join our team to pioneer the future of Large Language Model (LLM) applications.
+	- Values we are looking for:
+		* Integrity, alignment and passion
+		* Adaptability and the ability to work with limited resources
+		* Intellectual horsepower (smart x get things done)
+		* Level up the people around you
+		* Domain specific knowledge
+	- Architecting and scaling LlamaIndex’s cloud platform.
+	- You will work closely with our framework engineering and full-stack engineering team to deliver a top-notch integrated developer experience for building the next-generation of context-aware (i.e. RAG) applications.
+	- Proven track record of building scalable cloud services that process massive amount of data.
+This include the full lifecycle of architecting scalable infrastructure, deploying containerized services to cloud providers via infrastructure-as-code.
+	- Expert at building quickly, but scale as necessary.
+	- You should know the in-and-out of building user-facing APIs.
+	- Prior experience with ETL / data orchestration / distributed data processing are strongly preferred.
+	- Ability to contextualize all backend decisions with the goal of creating an amazing set of tools for developers to use.
+	- Passionate about LLMs and the immense opportunities it offers for developers and end users.
+	- Competitive salary (100-300K DOE)